noseka1/noseka1.github.io/source/_posts/2018-05-03-designing-a-common-build-system.markdown

 <import file="../../Build/build-common/module.xml" />
 {% endcodeblock %}

 Modules are organized into Git repositories according to the functionality they implement.
 For instance, modules of a specific product reside in its own Git repository.
-Furthermore, the `Platform` repository groups together modules that implement common libraries shared across several of our products.
+Furthermore, the `Platform` repository groups together modules that implement common libraries shared across several products.

 All artifacts exported by the individual modules (jars, shared libraries, header files) are shared between the modules via the artifact repository.
 If additional information needs to be shared between modules, modules can publish Java properties files into the artifact repository which other modules can fetch and import.
 It was important to us to avoid any direct references between modules on the file system with the exception of the reference to the `build-common` module.
 These direct references between modules would be less obvious than passing artifacts and extra information via the artifact repository.
 We like to keep a good track of the dependencies between our software modules.